HPSCTerrSys/eCLM_static_file_workflow/README.md

 - ESMF-Mesh
 - CF-convention-file

-SCRIP is a very old format not maintained anymore but is still the most effective solution. it can be easily created with `curvilinear_to_SCRIP` from NCL.
-Unfortunately, NCL is also not maintained anymore, so this could lead to problems in the future.
+SCRIP is a very old format not maintained anymore but is still the most effective solution.

 ESMF-Mesh files are able to describe unstructured grids.
 You can create the gridfile with [a script](mkmapgrids/scrip_mesh.py).